imichalop/ACT/README.md

 **dbc.php** contains the PHP code which performs the local MySQL database connection.

 **pcc.php** contains the PHP functions to perform pairwise Sample or Gene correlations.
-Outputs in command window.